Ho-Ro/OpenMetra/README.md

 Receives data from a multimeter Gossen METRAHit 29S via BD232 serial interface.

-Tested with e.g. FTDI RS232 USB connection to /dev/ttyUSB0 (linux).
+Tested with FTDI and similar RS232 USB serial interfaces to "/dev/ttyUSB0" (linux).

+Should also work for Windows with e.g. serial_device="COM8".

 Activate the transmission on the instrument with: 'SEt v SEnd <-/ OFF v on <-/', or at switch-on by depressing **DATA/CLEAR** and **ON** button together.